freenas/freenas-docs/userguide/snippets/usingui.rst

 ~~~~~~~~~~~~

 Certain sections of the |web-ui| have a built in file browser.
 The file
-browser is used to traverse through directories and chose datasets on
+browser is used to traverse through directories and choose datasets on
 the system.
 Datasets that have
 :ref:`complex ACL permissions <ACL Management>` are tagged so they
 can be distinguished from non-ACL datasets.